ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

         event.reception_age() < 60
     )

-**NOTE**: as you noticed, in the predicate we often preferred to use the ``has_X`` methods of the :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` class instead of directly comparing attributes.
+**NOTE**: in the predicate we often prefer to use the ``has_X`` methods of the :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` class instead of directly accessing and comparing properties values.
 This is because the ``has_X`` methods are more robust and can handle some tricky cases (like the case insensitive comparison of the attribute name; see :py:class:`ska_tango_testing.integration.event.ReceivedEvent`